Vous êtes un professionnel et vous avez besoin d'une formation ?

 Which markers to plot.

-- every=None, every point will be plotted.
+- ``every=None``: every point will be plotted.

-- every=N, every N-th marker will be plotted starting with
+- ``every=N``: every N-th marker will be plotted starting with

 marker 0.

-- every=(start, N), every N-th marker, starting at point
+- ``every=(start, N)``: every N-th marker, starting at index

 *start*, will be plotted.

-- every=slice(start, end, N), every N-th marker, starting at
+- ``every=slice(start, end, N)``: every N-th marker, starting at

 will be plotted.

-- every=[True, False, True], positions that are True will be
+- ``every=[True, False, True, ...]``: only positions that are True

-- every=0.1, (i.e. a float) then markers will be spaced at
+- ``every=0.1``, (i.e. a float): markers will be spaced at

 along the line between markers is determined by multiplying the

-display-coordinate distance of the axes bounding-box diagonal
+display-coordinate distance of the Axes bounding-box diagonal

 by the value of *every*.

-- every=(0.5, 0.1) (i.e. a length-2 tuple of float), the same
+- ``every=(0.5, 0.1)`` (i.e. a length-2 tuple of float): similar

-be 0.5 multiplied by the display-coordinate-diagonal-distance
+line by 0.5 multiplied by the

-along the line.
+display-coordinate-diagonal-distance along the line.

 For examples see